Ahket-net/docs/MD/Legal Framework.md

 ---
 - Related documents:
    - CADET Reference Manual
-      - In which the terms IDS, SK, POA, SIG, DDS, CL, ACL, ATT, SATT, DATT, CATT, CVF, CVFP, ATTP, and others are defined.
+      - In which the terms IDS, SK, POA, SIG, DDS, CL, ACL, ATT, SATTT, DATT, CATT, CVF, CVFP, ATTP, and others are defined.

-## Overview
+## Introduction

 The legal framework outlined in the document mainly discusses the legal aspects of CADET (Cryptographic Attestation Documentation and Evidence Technology), focusing on attestations, digital signatures, and contracts.

 ## AT as an Executed Document

-The legality of a SAT, described as `\ Claim \IDS[SIG]/`, depends on the claim.
-A SAT represens an "executed document", and the type of the executed document depends on the context of the claim.
+The legality of a SATT, described as `\ Claim \IDS[SIG]/`, depends on the claim.
+A SATT represents an "executed document", and the type of the executed document depends on the context of the claim.
 We can consider two types of claims here: attestation and agreement.
 When a claim is digitally signed by one, or more, entity, it is actually an executed document.
-For simplicity, we will mostly discuss an AT, but the discussion applies to composite SAT as well.
+For simplicity, we will mostly discuss an AT, but the discussion applies to composite SATT as well.

 ### Digital Signature (SIG)